Chad Wellmon and Andrew Piper

 Figure 3.
 This graph represents the range of heterogeneity scores for each of the four journals in our data set for both PhD and authorial institutions.
 Higher scores represent more institutional diversity on a yearly basis.
 The dark lines in the middle of the boxplots represent the median values for each journal.

 Figure 4.
-Heterogeneity scores from 1970 to 2015 using aggregate yearly data.
-A “loess” smoothing parameter was used to estimate trend lines.
+Heterogeneity scores from 1983 to 2015 using aggregate yearly data.
+A quadratic model was used to estimate trend lines.

 We also explored whether program size had an impact on publication numbers.
 Here we did see some correlation between the size of the graduate program—calculated as the number of dissertations produced per year in the field of literature—and the number of publications.
-For data since 1990, the correlation coefficient––which measures the statistical relationship between two or more random variables––is 0.358 between program size and number of articles published.
+For data since 1990, the correlation coefficient––which measures the statistical relationship between two or more random variables––is 0.541 between program size and number of articles published.
+In other words, about half of the effect we are seeing is due to the more elite schools also having larger programs.
+For example, there were plenty of large programs that did not have significantly high levels of publication; six of the top ten schools that had published the most articles in prestigious journals were not in the top ten for program size.
+Simply having a larger PhD program does not guarantee more publications in prestigious journals.
+Overall then, our study suggests that the concentration of power and prestige only intensifies as we move from hiring to publishing.
 In other words, some but not all of the effect we are seeing is due to the more elite schools also having larger programs, but only a little more than a third of this effect can be explained by program size alone.
 For example, there were plenty of large programs that did not have significantly high levels of publication; seven of the top ten schools that had published the most articles in prestigious journals were not in the top ten for program size.
 Simply having a larger PhD program does not guarantee more publications in prestigious journals.
 Overall then, our study suggests that the concentration of power and prestige only intensifies as we move from hiring to publishing.

 All four journals also have a history of publishing articles primarily by male contributors (fig. 5).
 Patrimony and prestige continue to be integrally related to one another.
-Before 2004, for example, there were only two years in which one journal, Representations, had more than 50 percent of contributors who were female (1991, 1997).
-PMLA had its first year of gender parity among authors in 1994, when it published twenty-two total articles with a 50 percent gender balance.
+Before 2004, for example, both Representations and PMLA each had two years when they published more articles by women than men.
+(PMLA had four other years in which it saw a 50/50 ratio).
 Neither Critical Inquiry nor New Literary History have had a single year in which female authors accounted for at least half of all articles published.

 Figure 5.
 Percentage of female authors published per year in the four journals in our data set.
 In 1991, Representations became the first journal to surpass the 50 percent mark.